Performance Audits & Diagnostics

 An LA fitness company came to us celebrating their "best year ever" based on social media buzz and celebrity endorsements.
 The dashboard looked fantastic: viral posts, strong conversion rates, solid membership growth.

 But their retention rates had dropped 35% over two years.
 Class utilization was declining.
-Most telling: their average member spend was flat while competitors' was growing 20% annually.
+While competitors were seeing 20% annual growth in member spend, theirs stayed flat.
 They were attracting fitness enthusiasts who wanted to train like stars, but couldn't sustain the intensity or expense long-term.

 The surface numbers hid a fundamental positioning problem.
 Their celebrity trainer focus was attracting the wrong customers while completely missing the larger, more profitable market of busy professionals who needed their expertise but required flexibility around chaotic schedules.
 Success in buzz was masking failure in direction.